nileshvj2/azure_ai_agent_workshop/README.md

 4. For svc-aifoundry-user - add AZURE_TENANT_ID, AZURE_CLIENT_ID and AZURE_CLIENT_SECRET in the credentials.env file

 5. Provide all other required config values in the *credentials.env*

+# Disclaimer

+The information and code contained in this repo and any accompanying materials (including, but not limited to, scripts, sample codes, etc.) are provided “AS-IS” and “WITH ALL FAULTS.” by owner and contributors of the repo.

+Code and information in this repo is provided solely for demonstration purposes and does not represent Microsoft or any other company's official documentation.
+Author assumes no liability arising from your use of this material.